lchinguyen/modelscope-rag-observability/README.md

 ---

-## 6. Self-Improvement Optimizer
+## 6. Self-Improvement Optimization Loop

-Automatically recommends:
+ModelScope uses evaluation and observability signals from previous experiments to improve and recommend retrieval improvements over time.

+After each experiment run, the optimizer analyzes:
+- grounding quality
+- latency
+- hallucination risk
+- context efficiency
+- retrieval failure patterns

+then generate adaptive recommendations such as:
+- increasing chunk size to preserve missing context
-- changing chunk size
+- reducing chunk size to lower latency
-- changing top-k retrieval
+- adjusting top-k retrieval to reduce noisy or redundant context
-- reducing noisy retrieval
-- stricter grounded prompting
+- applying stricter grounded prompting when hallucination risk is high

-Then generates:
-- adaptive next retrieval configurations

 ---